PlasmaSnake/PlasmaSnake.github.io/README.md

 2. about page

-3. contact page

-4. works page
+3. works page (games version of resume?)

-5. after all is done, try to get it into one flowing page.
+4. after all is done, try to get it into one flowing page.

-6. (Optional) Analytics page for Job searching.
+5. (Optional) Analytics page for Job searching.

-7. (Optional) Keep nav bar on top at all times.
+6. (Optional) Keep nav bar on top at all times.

-8. When hovering over a skill, have it highlight a project
+7. When hovering over a skill, have it highlight a project

-Work on text-based adventure for self

 ## Technologies used